renuka251902/AtliQ-Hospitality-Analysis/README.md

 ### Project Overview
 🔹 Objective: Develop a dashboard and provide actionable insights to optimize revenue and market performance.

-🔹 Tools Used: Power BI, DAX, SQL, Excel
+🔹 Tools Used: Power BI, DAX, SQL, Excel.

-🔹 Skills Applied: Data visualization, business intelligence, revenue analysis, dashboard design
+🔹 Skills Applied: Data visualization, business intelligence, revenue analysis, dashboard design.

 ### Key Findings & Insights
 ✅ Revenue Leaders: Mumbai generated the highest revenue (₹669M), followed by Bangalore, Hyderabad, and Delhi.

 ✅ Best-Performing Property: AtliQ Exotica led with ₹320M revenue, an occupancy rate of 57%, and a cancellation rate of 24.4%.

 ✅ Highest Occupancy: AtliQ Bay recorded the highest occupancy rate (66%).

 ✅ Peak Revenue Week: Week 24 saw the highest revenue at ₹139.6M.

 ✅ Cancellations Impact: AtliQ lost ₹298M due to cancellations, with Elite rooms having both the highest bookings and the highest cancellation rate.

 ✅ Top Market by Occupancy & Ratings: Delhi had the best occupancy and customer ratings, followed by Hyderabad, Mumbai, and Bangalore.

 ### New Learnings & Techniques
 📌 Custom Visuals: Built a Calendar Visual using a matrix table for advanced analysis.

 📌 Hotel Cancellation Policies: Studied industry-wide policies—most hotels charge 60-90% for cancellations within 3 months of booking.

 📌 Power BI Features: Used bookmarks & selections for page navigation and filter clearing.

 📌 Design Optimization: Applied a consistent color palette across the dashboard for a cohesive visual experience.

 ### Outcome & Impact